alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 A Controller MAY verify the compliance of the Receiver with a Sender using the Sender's SDP transport file and check for the a=ts-refclk attribute.
 It MAY also verify the compliance using the Sender's associated Source `clock_name` attribute and checking the clock's `ref_type` atribute.

+A Sender MAY provide a `urn:x-matrox:cap:transport:clock_ref_type` capability to indicate the reference clocks that it supports.
+A controller MAY use Sender capabilities, if supported, to verify the compliance of a Receiver with a Sender and if necessary constrain the Sender to make it compliant with the Receivers.

 ## Asynchronous/Synchronous Media

 A Receiver SHOULD provide a `urn:x-matrox:cap:transport:synchronous_media` capability to indicate its support for IPMX Senders media that is synchronous or not to the Sender's reference clock.
 The capability value `true` indicates the support of synchronous media while the value `false` indicates the support of asynchronous media.